-The colour block make up bag is a super easy, beginner-friendly crochet pattern that can be made in a few hours.
+This make up bag crochet pattern is a super easy, beginner-friendly crochet pattern that can be made in a few hours.
 Because who doesn’t love a quick, easy crochet pattern?

 One of my favourite features of this bag is the suede tassel.
 I hunted high and low to find the perfect tassel for this project.
 After going to a few shops locally and searching online, I found this beauty on Etsy at Moxie’s Leather.
 Their tassels were gorgeous and I was so excited to support another Canadian maker that I couldn’t wait for it to get here.
 I think it was the perfect finishing touch to this bag.

 I also added another one of the Tim Holtz Word Bands to this bag.
 I have used them on the last two bags I’ve designed (The Rainbow Saver Tote Bag and the Shoreline Seeker Tote) and I really enjoyed the look they give to the bags.
 The one I used on this bag says “Encourage your hope, not your fears”.

 Get the inexpensive ad-free PDF copy of this pattern in my Etsy or Ravelry shops.

 - Bernat Handicrafter in White (1- 50g Skein) and Classic Navy (1 – 50g Skein)

 - 8” White Zipper